This is a list of the more common complaints that Bullmastiffs may suffer from. As with any breed,

 FRESH, CLEAN WATER MUST BE AVAILABLE 24 HOURS A DAY.

-foods.
-This includes a quality ‘Giant Breed’ puppy kibble (Advance Large Breed), and we often mix it with
+This includes a quality ‘Giant Breed’ puppy kibble (Advance Large Breed), and we often mix it with one or

-one or more of the following - raw fruit and veges (we juice these and feed both the pulp and juice, but
+more of the following - raw fruit and veges (we juice these and feed both the pulp and juice, but grated is

-grated is also fine); whole raw egg (with the shell, crushed finely, as it is a fantastic form of complete
+also fine); whole raw egg (with the shell, crushed finely, as it is a fantastic form of complete calcium)

-calcium) and/or sardines.
-With their ‘raw’ meals, we feed them raw premium beef, chicken or fish (all
+and/or sardines.
+With their ‘raw’ meals, we feed them raw premium beef, chicken or fish (all human

-human grade) that has been minced/chopped finely and then the meat is combined with previously
+grade) that has been minced/chopped finely and then the meat is combined with previously prepared Vet’s

-prepared Vet’s All Natural Complete Mix Puppy (this ensures they are getting a complete balanced meal
+All Natural Complete Mix Puppy (this ensures they are getting a complete balanced meal and the puppies

-and the puppies love it!)
+love it!)
 With supervision, raw meaty bones are great, but NEVER give cooked bones.
+Occasional

-Occasional ‘leftovers’ are OK so long as it doesn’t constitute their main diet (but be aware that some
+‘leftovers’ are OK so long as it doesn’t constitute their main diet (but be aware that some human foods

-human foods can be poisonous to dogs).
-When you want to change their diet, do it gradually, as sudden
+can be poisonous to dogs).
+When you want to change their diet, do it gradually, as sudden changes can

-changes can cause digestion problems.
-Dogs, like humans, get bored with being fed the same thing every
+cause digestion problems.
+Dogs, like humans, get bored with being fed the same thing every day, so they

 There will always be a large variation in advice and opinions, but I feel that everyone needs to choose